eurocontrol-asu/open_alaqs/documents/user_guide.md

 ### Installation
 [(Back to top)](#table-of-contents)

-TODO: add link to installation instructions
+For installation instructions, check the [Installation Instructions](../README.md#installation).

 ## The Open-ALAQS Toolbar
 [(Back to top)](#table-of-contents)